statamic/v2-docs/content/collections/tags/nav-exists.md

 ---
-overview: >
-  Lets you test whether a set of parameters will result in a page tree.
+overview: Test whether a set of parameters will result in a page tree.
 title: Exists
 id: b0275e02-2a64-4233-a335-1da161f23216
 ---